Ives Bank (company)

 Ives Bank (formerly Savings Bank of Danbury), is a full-service community bank and mortgage provider serving customers in Connecticut.
 The bank is headquartered in Danbury, Connecticut and was founded in 1849.

 History

-The bank was founded in 1849 under its current name, and was headquartered at 220 Main Street in what is today known as Downtown Danbury.
-This location remains the bank's headquarters to this day.
-The bank has 16 branch offices in Bethel, Brookfield, Danbury, New Fairfield, New Milford, Newtown, Norwalk, Southbury, Stamford and Waterbury.
+Ives Bank was founded in 1849 in Downtown Danbury, Connecticut.
+The bank operates 16 branch offices in Bethel, Brookfield, Danbury, New Fairfield, New Milford, Newtown, Norwalk, Southbury, Stamford and Waterbury.
 Stamford Mortgage Company, a division of Ives Bank, has a local office on Summer Street in Stamford.